 The Museum provides opportunities for teachers who are interested in learning more about incorporating Jewish heritage and lessons from the Holocaust into their curriculum, using object based education.
 In addition to Professional Development events scheduled at the Museum, staff development workshops can be arranged for your school or region.

-STAJE Seminar for Teachers in Jewish schools
+STAJE Seminar for Teachers in Jewish Schools

-Time: 12:30 p.m. – 5:15 p.m.
+Time: 12:30 p.m. – 5:00 p.m.

-Fee: Free of charge but pre-reservation required
+Fee: Free of charge but advance registration is required